-Delay because of improper paperwork
+1. Delay because of improper paperwork

-Non-payment of fees
+2. Non-payment of fees

-For any government process, you are required to pay a fee and applying for a visa is no exception.
-For each category of UK visa, you need to pay a prescribed figure.
+For most government processes, you are required to pay a fee and applying for a visa is no exception.
+For each category of UK visa, such as if you are applying for a visa for work or travel, you need to pay a prescribed figure.
 So, if you fail to pay the fee or you pay an inappropriate amount, then it can lead to your visa application stalling.

-Time taken for verification of your documents and data
+3. Time taken for verification of your documents and data

-Delay due to additional information
+4. Delay due to additional information

-You may be asked by the immigration officer to furnish additional information sometimes – for example, if the documents that you submitted are not enough for the immigration officer to make a firm opinion on whether to grant you a visa or reject your application.
+You may be asked by the UKVI immigration officer to furnish additional information sometimes – for example, if the documents that you submitted are not enough for the immigration officer to make a firm opinion on whether to grant you a visa or reject your application.
 This can, of course, lead to delays.

-Unforeseen seasonal factors
+5. Unforeseen seasonal factors

 Seasonal factors can also play a part in visa application delays.
-For example, if there is sudden increase in number of visa applications from tourists during a particular season, there will be delays in visa application processing time.
+For example, if there is a sudden increase in the number of visa applications from tourists during a particular season, there will be delays in visa application processing time.

-Delay because of adverse immigration history
+6. Delay because of adverse immigration history